tsdiokno/NightGazr/readme.txt

 Open for forking.
 Just do a checkout and commit it to your own repo.

 Open for contributions.
-Project is maintained with SVN.
+Project is maintained with Git.

 Get the latest build at https://code.google.com/p/nightgazr/source/list.